 - Foil only sticks to plastisol, so if you want foil to only stick to one part of the design, you can print foil adhesive or plastisol where you want the foil to transfer to and the rest of the design use water based or discharge inks.
 When transferred, foil will only stick to the plastisol area of the print.

 Foil can be transferred to a wide variety of special effect inks.
 Depending on how the ink is printed, foil will stick to some or all of the design.
-It will work with puff, high density, granite base, blowout, suede and more!
+It will work with puff, high density, granite base, blowout, suede and many more!
 Crumpling the foil also creates a cool effect.

 Designs made with adhesive may be applied to light or dark fabrics.